* GM will close one South Korean factory by end-May

 The move is the latest in a series of steps the U.S. automaker has taken to put profitability and innovation ahead of sales and volume.
 Since 2015 GM has exited unprofitable markets including Europe, Australia, South Africa and Russia.

-GM would take charges against profits of $850 million to reflect the South Korean restructuring costs, including $375 million in cash related to employee expenses, the company said in a statement.
+GM said in a statement it would take the $850 million charge to reflect the restructuring costs, including $375 million in cash related to employee expenses.
 Most of the financial writedowns would be recorded by the end of the second quarter.

 South Korea had for years been a low-cost export hub for GM, producing close to a fifth of its global output at its peak.
 But sharp rises in labor costs, weakening demand for sedans, which GM Korea mainly produces, and big investments in neighboring China hurt the South Korean business's competitiveness.